bsbornholdt/hello-world/README.md

-# hello-world
-Projects
-I'm trying to learn how to get a job in web developement.
+Welcome!
+hello-world will be a portfolio of my projects in aims to display proficiencies in programming.